 Michael is from Puerto Rico.
 He is a professional trilingual interpreter (English, Spanish, and ASL) and a mixed-media artist.
 Michael is a language buff: he's conversational in French and currently learning Portuguese and Japanese.

 From organizing hip-hop festivals in Senegal to living abroad in Paris, Andrew has perfected his French around the world.
 When he’s not in the classroom inspiring students, you'll find him on the basketball court preparing for his NBA tryout, of course.

 Cristino studied French language and literature at New York University.
 In addition to French, he also knows German and Spanish.
 Cristino has worked at the US Sciences Po Foundation, in Membership at FIAF, and as a French-English translator at Datawords.

-Khaled is a Syrian-American who has taught in the US for four years.
+Khaled is a Syrian-American who has taught in the US for five years.
 He has a vast knowledge of various dialects.
 In addition to teaching Arabic, he enjoys traveling, trying new cuisines, and attending concerts and Broadway shows.